Digital-Methods-HASS/au750213_Lindeneg_Liv/Prtf5_FinalProject/README.md

 The data used is published and available on Github under a *Open Data Commons Public Domain Dedication and License (PDDL) v1.0.* license.
 - Aarhus City Archives.
 “Census 1860” In *Aarhus City Archives Online Datasets*.
 Version 2ec5655.
 2021. https://github.com/aarhusstadsarkiv/datasets/tree/master/censuses/1860

-`kvinder_ugifte_1860.csv` in the `data` folder is an filtered and altered version of the census dataset from Aarhus City Archives.
+`kvinder_ugifte_1860.csv` in the `data` folder is a filtered and altered version of the census dataset from Aarhus City Archives.
 - It is filtered for unmarried women.
 - The `stilling` column has been heavily altered.